 2. Next, split your planting bulb into individual cloves.
 You'll usually get about 10 cloves from a bulb.

 3. Plant the cloves, pointy side up, into soil about 3-5cm deep.
-Most varieties need planting in October.
-You can either plant them straight in the ground, or plant in a pot and keep them in a greenhouse or inside on a window ledge, to avoid frost damage.
+Most varieties need planting in early autumn (October time in the UK and similar climates).
+You can either plant them straight in the ground in raised beds, or plant in a pot and keep them in a greenhouse or inside on a window ledge, to avoid frost damage.
+Our guide on growing vegetables in pots has lots of useful tips.

-4. If you've kept them insider over winter, move outside in March and place cloves at least 15cm apart, with rows about 30cm apart.
+4. If you've kept them inside over winter, move outside in early spring (March in the UK and similar climates) and place cloves at least 15cm apart, with rows about 30cm apart.

 5. Water occasionally during dry weather.
 Do not water for a month before harvesting, as this will help the cloves to ripen.